 Traveling from Bodrum to Kos (Main Port), Greece • Insider tips for your trip

-Onboard Dining: While there are dining options on the ferry, consider bringing snacks and water for the trip.
+Onboard Dining: While there are dining options on the ferry, packing your own snacks and water can save you time and money.

 Visit our blog for more tips and ideas to make the most of your trip to Kos (Main Port), Greece.